Mahavir Chakra: Know About India’s Second Highest Gallantry Award

 Personnel Eligible: The following categories of personnel shall be eligible for the Mahavir Chakra:-

 1. Officers, men and women of all ranks of the Army, the Navy and the Air Force, of any of the Reserve Forces, of the Territorial Army, Militia and of any other lawfully constituted Armed Forces.

 2. Matrons, Sisters, Nurses, and the staff of the Nursing Services and other Services pertaining to Hospitals and Nursing and Civilians of either sex serving regularly or temporarily under the orders, directions, or supervision of any of the above-mentioned Forces.

 Conditions of Eligibility: The medal is awarded for gallantry in the presence of the enemy on land, at sea or in the air.
 The decoration may be awarded posthumously.

 Monetary Allowance: Rs.
 10,000/- pm and each bar to the decoration will carry the same amount of monetary allowance as admissible to the original award with effect from August 1, 2017.

 Gallantry award winners do also get one-time cash awards or plots from their state governments but they vary state to state.

 “Rewards ranges from Rs.
-2 crore (PVC) and Rs.
+2 crores (PVC) and Rs.
 1 crore (AC) in Punjab and Haryana for PVCs and Himachal Pradesh, Kerala, Tamil Nadu, Mizoram and Bihar give between Rs.
 8 lakh to Rs.
-50 lakh for ACs and PVCs while in Gujarat it is meagre Rs.
+50 lakh for ACs and PVCs while in Gujarat it is meager Rs.
 22,500 (PVC) and Rs.
 20,000 (AC).

-In the conclusion it can be said that any award in the battle field is encouraging for any military personnel for his/her contribution to serve the motherland.
+In conclusion, it can be said that any award is encouraging for any military personnel for his/her contribution to serve the motherland.